-2.2.3 Health conditions and their correlations
+2.2.3 Health Conditions

 Number of Individuals with Adult Obesity

 Physical activity is considered as a preliminary risk pertaining to obesity.
 The increase in physical activity can help to lower obesity rates and decrease the danger attaining severe health disparities, such as high blood pressure, diabetes, heart disease, stroke, and cancers.
 Routine physical activity helps maintain and lose extra weight.
 Sedentary lifestyles contradict the above statement and result in health disparities.